How to Dodge and Burn in Photoshop

 Some examples of how you might use burn and dodge in landscape and cityscape photography are below:

-Where is the Dodge and Burn Tool in Photoshop?
+Where is the Burn tool in Photoshop 2023?

 As the dodge and burn tools occupy the same position on the toolbar in Photoshop, to switch between them, you must right-click on the icon on the toolbar to bring up the menu you see above.